PagerDuty/incident-response-docs/docs/before/complex_incidents.md

 1. The IC will assign a leader to each team who will report to them directly.
 All other team members will report to their team leader.
     * When assigning a team leader, the IC will also designate which team name they fall under (Alpha, Bravo, or Charlie).
-    * _Team leaders do not have to be trained as incident commanders; however, some leadership experience would be prudent._
+    * _Team leaders do not have to be trained as Incident Commanders; however, some leadership experience would be prudent._

 1. Each team will be given a specific task to complete and will be time-boxed as they normally would for an individual responder.

-How teams are split is at the discretion of the incident commander.
+How teams are split is at the discretion of the Incident Commander.
 Potential structures include:

 * Cross-functional groups to address one entire problem domain per group.
 * Groups of Subject Matter Experts to focus on one specific element of a larger problem.